aslepyan/CompressiveTactileSubsampling/README.md

 **Orthogonal Matching Pursuit (OMP)**
 :
-OMP is a greedy algorithm used for sparse signal representation or sparse approximation.
+OMP is a greedy algorithm used for sparse signal representation or sparse approximation[^OMP].
 It is widely used in applications like compressed sensing, sparse coding, and dictionary learning.
 OMP attempts to find the best sparse representation of a signal as a linear combination of a small number of atoms (columns) from a dictionary matrix.

 **Learned Dictionary Learning and its Recovery**
 :